TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/55 - 2 Timothy/2 Timothy 2/2 Timothy 2.24.md

 ---

-And the Lord's servant must not strive, but be gentle towards all, apt to teach, forbearing,
+The Lord's servant must not quarrel, but be gentle towards all, able to teach, patient,